grsbe/sparse-reconstruction-toolkit/README.md

 ```

 Benchmark the thread count for the target machine and problem size.
 Small
-problems may be faster with one BLAS thread; the included `testdata` operator
+problems may be faster with one BLAS thread; the included `testdata` and
-benefited from more BLAS threads in local measurements.
+`testdata_robustness` operators benefited from more BLAS threads in local
+measurements.

 ## Gurobi Reference Helpers